ssimmswork/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the difference between an adaptive website and a fully responsive website?
+1. What is the difference between an adaptive website and a fully responsive website? responsive design adapts to the screen size and the layout is fluid.

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be mobile first vs desktop first. mobile first is to design for the mobile views before the desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+This helps us easly convert px to rem.

 4. How would you describe preprocessing to someone new to CSS?
+Its a tool that allows us to effecently write css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite concept of preprocessinf is nesting.
+I didnt have anytrouble with the concepts i found them helpful.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.